Second Temple period: Hellenistic period (333–110 BCE)

 In 332 BCE, the region was conquered by Alexander the Great of Macedon, ushering in the Hellenistic period.
 After his death in 322 BCE, his generals divided the empire and Judea became a frontier region between the Seleucid Empire and Ptolemaic Egypt.
 Under the Hellenistic kingdoms, Judea was ruled by the hereditary office of the High Priest of Israel as a Hellenistic vassal.
 At the same time, Hellenism gradually spread to varied degrees on all sides in the region through a variety of contacts, but especially as a result of the development of commerce and the arrival of Greek settlers.

 Between 301 and 219 BCE the Ptolemies ruled Judea in relative peace.
 Jews often found themselves working in the Ptolemaic administration and army, which led to the rise of a Hellenized Jewish elite class (e.g. the Tobiads).
 This period also saw the rise of a Hellenistic Judaism, which first developed in the Jewish diaspora of Alexandria and Antioch, and then spread to Judea.
 The major literary product of this cultural syncretism is the Septuagint translation of the Hebrew Bible from Biblical Hebrew and Biblical Aramaic to Koiné Greek.
 The reason for the production of this translation seems to be that many of the Alexandrian Jews had lost the ability to speak Hebrew and Aramaic.

 At the turn of the 2nd-century BCE, a successful military campaign in Coele-Syria led by the Seleucid Antiochus III finally brought the region into the Seleucid empire, with Jerusalem falling under his control in 198 BCE.
 The Seleucids, like the Ptolemies before them, held a suzerainty over Judea: they respected Jewish culture and protected Jewish institutions.

 This policy was drastically reversed by Antiochus IV, possibly due to a dispute over leadership of the Temple in Jerusalem and the office of High Priest or a revolt whose nature was lost to time.
 Antiochus IV issued decrees forbidding many traditional Jewish practices and began a campaign of persecution against devout Jews.
 This triggered a revolt against his rule, the Maccabean Revolt.
 These decrees were a departure from typical Seleucid practice, which did not attempt to suppress local religions in their empire.
-Scholars of Second Temple Judaism sometimes refer to Antiochus' reign as the 'Antiochene crises' for the Jews, and as a period of civil war between Hellenized and orthodox forms of Judaism.
+Scholars of Second Temple Judaism sometimes refer to Antiochus' reign as the 'Antiochene crises', and as a period of civil war between Hellenized and orthodox forms of Judaism.